 The one bite rule gives individuals a legal ability to seek compensation if they were bit by a dog that had previously bitten or attempted to bite someone else.
 This rule only applies if the dog’s owner knew about the previous attack or attempted attack.

 North Carolina has supplemented the one bite rule with additional laws related to dog bite claims, including regulations focused on:

 Several statutes address liability for dog bites in North Carolina.
 Under G.S. § 67-12, individuals may seek compensation if they sustained an attack from a dog running loose at night without an owner or other responsible figure.
 However, this regulation only applies if the dog is over six months old.

 You may also seek compensation under G.S. § 67-4.1 if you were attacked by a “dangerous dog.”
 Dangerous dogs have previously injured or killed someone.
 Dogs also qualify as dangerous if they were previously declared to be so officially.

 Finally, the court system holds some pet owners responsible for animal attacks due to their negligent behavior.
 If a dog owner does nothing while their pet acts in a dangerous manner, they may demonstrate negligence.
 In this situation, you could receive compensation for your losses.

 Tryon Dog Bite Lawyer Near Me 828.286.3866

-What to Do After a Dog Bite in Tyron
+What to Do After a Dog Bite in Tryon

-You may feel unsure what steps to take following a dog bite in Tyron.
-A Tyron dog bite attorney can help you go over the best steps to take.
+You may feel unsure what steps to take following a dog bite in Tryon.
+A Tryon dog bite attorney can help you go over the best steps to take.
 Make sure you: